HerbScientist

 I would be especially grateful if you point out any flaws in my logic, factual errors, or ordinary typos.
 (I’ll give you a little ‘huzzah’ in my heart.)

-Then I’ll respond as soon as I can.
+Then I’ll get back to you as soon as I can.

 All the best in natural health,